 # 2 – Moc Che Shallow

 Moc Che reef is the continuation of Cueva del Pargo as it flows further north along the coastline.

-This reef is one of my favorite for searching for macro creatures, as there are lots of rocks to peek under, and creatures to find.
+This reef is one of my favorites for searching for macro creatures, as there are lots of rocks to peek under, and creatures to find.
 Definitely a site to bring your underwater camera to!

-Towards the end of the dive site there is a cool swim-through archway, where you can usually find a huge school of grunts and snappers.
+Towards the end of the dive site, there is a cool swim-through archway, where you can usually find a huge school of grunts and snappers.

 # 3 – Moc Che Deep

 This is the deeper part of Moc Che, which has a depth of around 27 meters.
 It starts at a plateau and gets progressively deeper along the dive.